vinaysriram/vinaysriram.github.io/README.md

 - **Support Vector Machines**: Hard-margin and soft-margin linear SVMs, the lagrangian dual of the soft-margin optimization problem, and the kernel trick for nonlinear SVMs.

-- **Image Compression**a: Unsupervised learning (k-means clustering), the singular value decomposition, and spectral analysis as methods of image compression.
+- **Image Compression**: Unsupervised learning (k-means clustering), the singular value decomposition, and spectral analysis as methods of image compression.